niklasramo/mezr/README.md

   mezr.distance(elemA, elemB);
   mezr.distance([elemA, 'content'], [elemB, 'margin']);

-  // Get the intersection area between two or more elements. mezr.intersection(elemA, elemB, elemC);
+  // Calculate the intersection area between two or more elements. mezr.intersection(elemA, elemB, elemC);
   mezr.intersection([elemA, 'content'], [elemB, 'margin']);

-  // Calculate how much elem overflows container. mezr.overflow(container, elem);
+  // Calculate how much elemB overflows elemA. mezr.overflow(elemA, elemB);

   // Calculate what elemA's position (left and top CSS properties) should
   // be when it's left-top (northwest) corner is placed in the center of